GeorgiCodes/conways_game_of_life/README.md

 0 0 0 0 0 0 0 0
 0 0 0 0 0 0 0 0

-this algorithm would only check the following boundaries on each transition marked by * 0 0 0 0 0 0 0 0
+this algorithm would only check the following boundaries on each transition as marked by * 0 0 0 0 0 0 0 0
 0 * * * * * 0 0
 0 * x x x * 0 0